amyktomey/planahead/README.md

 :white_check_mark: *Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program*

-A fucntion converts json files to dictionary files.
+A function converts json files to dictionary files.

 :white_check_mark: *Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)*